We-the-People-civ4col-mod/Mod/Readme_WTP_english.txt

 	Androrc the Orc
 	orlanth

-+ many partners that give valuable support.
++ many partners who have supported us in the past.

 ------------------

 Credits:

-Of course the TAC-team.
+The TAC team, of course.

-Otherwise basically almost every modder out there.
+Otherwise basically every modder who has published so far.
-Please tell us, if we use parts of your work and forgot your name.
+Please tell us if we use parts of your work and have forgotten your name.

+	Lethiel
 	Zeta Nexus
-	Rampstormp
+	Vaeringjar
+	Ramstormp
 	Writing Bull
 	Willi_Tell
 	Isabelxxx
 	Dale